Replay (Crosby, Stills & Nash album)

-Replay is the sixth album by Crosby, Stills & Nash and their second retrospective, appearing in 1980 on the Atlantic Records label.
+Replay is a compilation album by Crosby, Stills & Nash, appearing in 1980 on the Atlantic Records label.
 It contains no material with Neil Young, but does include CSN solo projects.
 It peaked at No. 122 on the Billboard 200, their first album not to chart in the top ten.

 Background

 In 1980, Stephen Stills invited Graham Nash to accompany him on a tour of Europe, both subsequently deciding to record songs together.
 The label, however, wanted more CSN product, and with the pair still in process, released this package for the Christmas sales season.
 The pair continued to work in the studio together, but again Atlantic Records insisted on the inclusion of David Crosby as the CSN brand increased sales potential greatly, which would result in their next album, Daylight Again.
 Apparently given his minimal number of writing credits and therefore low royalties, Crosby had no hand in the selection for Replay, dismissing the album as "an obvious money trip, nothing more."